KSK Energy Ventures Ltd Management Discussions.

 Principal activity and overview

 KSK Group is primarily engaged in the development; ownership, operation and maintenance of power generation assets in India.
-KSK focused its strategy on the private sector power development market, undertaking entire gamut of development, investment, construction, operation and maintenance of power plant with supplies initially to industrial consumers operating in India and now branching out to cater to the needs of utilities and others in the wider Indian power sector.
+KSK focused its strategy on the private sector power development market, undertaking entire gamut of development, investment, construction, operation and maintenance of power plant with supplies to industrial consumers operating in India and to state utilities and others in the wider Indian power sector.

 Rs in million